arowland900/JS-10-Days/challenges/README.md

 Tests use large values in the m set.
 Algorithms which multiply further than neccessary may overflow.
 Linear run time and memory usage is possible.
 How can you build the sequence iteratively, without growing extra data structures?

+---
+## Day 11:

+Write a function that will solve a 9x9 Sudoku puzzle.
+The function will take one argument consisting of the 2D puzzle array, with the value 0 representing an unknown square.

+The Sudokus tested against your function will be "easy" (i.e. determinable; there will be no need to assume and test possibilities on unknowns) and can be solved with a brute-force approach.